-lower than the change in circulation in US-based stablecoins.
-Column (2) breaks down this analysis by category, showing that algorithmic and crypto-collateralized stablecoins were the most affected by the run, with changes in circulation 5.7 and 3.6 percentage points lower than those in US-based stablecoins; the impact on offshore asset-backed stablecoins was smaller (1.4 percentage points).
+Column (1) of Table 2 shows that during the run, the daily percentage change in circulation in offshore asset-backed, crypto-collateralized, and algorithmic stablecoins was 2.3 percentage points lower than the change in circulation in US-based stablecoins.
+Column (2) breaks down this analysis by category, showing that algorithmic and crypto-collateralized stablecoins were the most affected by the run, with changes in circulation 5.7 and 3.6 percentage points lower, respectively, than those in US-based stablecoins; the impact on offshore asset-backed stablecoins was smaller (1.4 percentage points).

-4.3.2 Silicon Valley Bank Failure and the 2023 Run on USDC
+4.2.2 The Failure of Silicon Valley Bank and the 2023 Run on USDC

 Since 2020, commercial banks have increased their provision of services to crypto industry clients.
 As stablecoins grew rapidly from early 2020 through 2022, they increased their deposits with some commercial banks.
-Figure 9 shows the total deposits of three banks serving stablecoins from 2018 through 2022.20 As shown in the figure, since 2020, these banks' deposits experienced significant growth, along with the market for stablecoins.
-If one of these banks were to find itself in trouble, a stablecoin with deposits above the FDIC insurance limit could suddenly be unable to access these deposits and fail to meet its obligations.
-This would likely trigger a run by its investors.
+Figure 9 shows the total deposits at three banks serving stablecoins from 2018 through 2022.
+As shown in the figure, since 2020, these banks' deposits experienced significant growth, along with the market capitalization of stablecoins.
+If one of these banks were to find itself in trouble, a stablecoin issuer with deposits above the FDIC insurance limit could suddenly be

-20We identify these banks based on the list of banks disclosed in stablecoin issuers' attestations.
+&lt;sup>21We identify these banks based on the list of banks disclosed in stablecoin issuers' attestations.